mdsrosa/simple-chat-python/README.md

 # simple-chat-python
-A simple chat implementation using sockets
+A simple chat implementation using sockets.